EvanMPutnam/Star-Data-Viz/README.md

 Above link you can download the google cardboard android version.

 # General Usage of Application
 For the fly through you can open it in Unity with the MenuSelect scene.
-Then you can specifiy joystick/no joystick and if you want it to be color accurate.
-If you want to look at the platetarium then open that folder and click/load the Planetarium scene.
+Then you can specify joystick/no joystick and if you want it to be color accurate.
+If you want to look at the planetarium then open that folder and click/load the Planetarium scene.